 On my first day of high school, our guidance counselor had our class write letters to our 12th grade graduating future selves.

-Five years later, my classmates and I morphed into the future selves we’d written to.
+Five years later, my classmates and I metamorphosed into the future selves we’d written to.
 We reassembled in the same room as Day 1.
 And the counselor returned our letters.

-The cool kids who hadn’t bothered had nothing to look forward to.
+The cool kids had nothing much to look forward to.
 I was giddy with nostalgia, anticipation, and appreciation to my pre-teen self for making the effort.

 What a gift!